DrSleepy/Chabu/README.md

 The main purpose of this project is to learn Reactjs (MERN stack) by creating a forum like application.

-Current progress:
+Back end - Progress: Complete.
-Backend NodeJs REST API server is complete.
+Back end NodeJs REST API server is complete.
 Handles authentication, authroization, validation, errors, email verification, fulltext searching, security and effeciently uses Promise.all.

-Next step:
-Start on front end with reactjs
+Front end - Progress: Completed Room and Questions list view.

 API Endpoints v1